-Mandatory Practice Exams/Exercises: There will be at least ten (10) or more mandatory feedback opportunity practice exams/exercises and one (1) official midterm exam (10% of your grade).
-(The practice exams will count as attendance/class preparation credit and if not submitted, will count as an absence as will any practice exam non-submission).
+Mandatory Practice Exams/Exercises: There will be at least ten (10) or more mandatory feedback opportunity practice exams/exercises and one (1) practice midterm exam (this will count as attendance/class preparation credit and if not submitted, will count as an absence as will any practice exam non-submission).
 I will distribute these practice exams based on our coverage and the timing of that coverage.
 You must (a) complete the exams, (b) submit the exams through the assignment drop box on TWEN, (c) review the posted sample answer on our course TWEN site, (d) compare your answer with the sample answer, (e) compose a self-assessment based on that comparison, (e) complete a re-write of those portions of your exam needing improvement based on the above comparison and self assessment and (f) meet with the learning assistant or I for at least two practice exams, one before and after the practice midterm exam is administered.
-You must bring your re-write (showing edits from your original answer) and self-assessment to the learning assistant or I.
+You must bring the original answer, your re-write and self-assessment to the learning assistant or I.

 Early Monitoring and Prevention: The purpose of the Early Monitoring and Prevention Policy is to monitor students' progress in their first-year classes, and to intervene and assist any student who appears to be struggling with the material in a first-year class, at the earliest possible opportunity.
-The school's policy requires students who earn midterm grades in the bottom 20% range, in a first-year doctrinal course to undertake certain responsibilities, including mandatory attendance to ASP programming and must work with the TA and myself regularly in office hours and complete a midterm re-write for either one of us to review.
+The school's policy requires students who earn midterm grades in the bottom 20% range, in a first-year doctrinal course to undertake certain responsibilities, including attending ASP programming and are encouraged to work with the TA and myself.
 Please consult the school policy.

-Course Grade: Your course grade will be based on (1) your compliance with the Early Monitoring and Prevention Policy, (2) your midterm and final examination grade and course credit for adequate class preparation re: the mandatory practice exams.
-The final examination will consist of no less than twenty (20) but more than (a) forty (40) multiple choice questions and (b) a fact pattern essay.
+Course Grade: Your course grade will be based on (1) your compliance with the Early Monitoring and Prevention Policy, (2) your midterm and final examination grade and course credit for adequate class preparation re: the mandatory practice exams, and mandatory practice midterm exam.
+The final examination will consist of no more than (a) forty (40) multiple choice questions and (b) a fact pattern essay.
 Your final examination will last the duration of three (3) hours.

-Class Attendance/Preparation: Thomas Jefferson School of Law (the School) faculty as a whole has adopted the following policy:
+Class Attendance/Preparation: The ABA requires regular and punctual class attendance.
+To satisfy this requirement, Thomas Jefferson School of Law (the School) faculty as a whole has adopted the following policy: